fragmad/ten-plus-two/README.md

-ubuntu requires 	libasound2-dev to be installed and for python-dbus libdbus-glib-1-dev libdbus-1-dev
+ubuntu requires 	libasound2-dev to be installed and for python-dbue libdbus-glib-1-dev libdbus-1-dev